Types of Laboratory Balances and Their Applications

 To ensure accuracy, equal arm balances should be checked for levelness regularly and should be recalibrated if they are moved to a new location.

-To conclude, there are a variety of different types of laboratory balances that are used for different applications.
+There are a variety of different types of laboratory balances that are used for different applications.

 The major types are analytical balances; precision balances; semi micro, micro and ultra micro balances; triple-beam balances and equal arm balances.